Ph.D. in Interpretation

 - A 15-20 page academic writing sample, or a 15-20 page essay, including references and citations (APA style) on the following: Please describe and assess three peer-reviewed articles or books in the field of Interpretation Studies that have shaped your thinking about the interpreting process and/or the role of the interpreter.

-- Evidence of professional certification as interpreter
+- Evidence of professional certification as

 - Minimum 3 years interpreting experience (five years strongly encouraged)